osisoft/PI-Adapter/V1/Configuration/System components configuration.md

  **Note:** The OmfEgress component is required for this initial release for adapters to run.
 You can add additional components if you want, but only a single OmfEgress component is supported.

-Complete the following to add a new component:
+Complete the following procedure to add a new component:

 1. Using any text editor, create a file that contains the system components configuration in JSON form.
 	- For content structure, see [System components example](#system-components-example).